Get

 3. They’re Trying to Socialize

 Cats that live together in a group setting often groom one another.
 You’ll notice that they rub, lick, and even bite each other.
 This is simply normal cat behavior.
-It is a cat’s way of saying those they are grooming are safe to be around.
+It is a cat’s way of saying that those they are grooming are familiar with being around, establishing a social hierarchy, and avoiding conflict.
 It also spreads the cat’s scent.
 Having their scent on you is your cat’s way of saying you’re part of the family and someone they feel safe around.

 4. They Love You